avalon60/ctk_theme_builder/docs/known_issues.md

 Depending on your operating system, this means that you will need to use xkill, Task manager etc,  to kill the panel.

+#### Copy / Paste
+Linux users should be aware that by default the clipboard contents are emptied if the application is closed.
+However, there are tools, such as *Clipboard Manager*, which can prevent this.

 [<- Back](user_guide.md)